Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_tianyi.md

 Something to improve - The readme could be a bit more organized.
 Maybe describe each file?

 Something I learned -The history plot with seaborn was really cool to see

+> @Kinan Thanks for the feedback!
+I'll make sure to add more to the README.